the-best-is-best/tbib_biometric_storage/README.md

 # biometric_storage

-Encrypted file store, **optionally** secured by biometric lock for Android, iOS but android 5 not supported biometric but can use encrypt with biometric but with random token
+Encrypted file store, **optionally** secured by biometric lock for Android, iOS but android 5 not supported biometric but can use encrypt  with random token

 Meant as a way to store small data in a hardware encrypted fashion.
 E.g. to store passwords, secret keys, etc. but not massive amounts of data.

-* Android: Uses androidx with KeyStore. but android 5 not supported biometric but can use encrypt with biometric but with random token
+* Android: Uses androidx with KeyStore. but android 5 not supported biometric but can use encrypt with random token

 * iOS LocalAuthentication with KeyChain.